PhilipPartsch/open-someip-spec/src/someip-compat.rst

     :status: valid
     :collapse: True

-FindService entries shall always set the Minor Version to ANY (0xffff ffff), so that changing the Minor Version of a Service does not require changes on the peer.
+FindService entries shall always set the Minor Version to ANY (0xFFFF FFFF), so that changing the Minor Version of a service does not require changes on the peer.

 .. feat_req:: 🎯
     :id: feat_req_someipcompat_1216